Maozheng6/Multiplex_docker/evaluation/readme.md

 ##code for F1

-The code for F1 score
+The code for F1 score is

 ./evaluation_script/visualize_dots_v5_bi_parall_supplementary_argmax_19test_registered.py

-parameters to change in this script are as follows.
+The parameters to change in this script are as follows.

 #The folder of test set